microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Create new navigation property to eligibilityScheduleInstances for identityGovernance

 ### [New-MgIdentityGovernancePrivilegedAccessGroupEligibilityScheduleRequest](New-MgIdentityGovernancePrivilegedAccessGroupEligibilityScheduleRequest.md)
-Create new navigation property to eligibilityScheduleRequests for identityGovernance
+Create a new privilegedAccessGroupEligibilityScheduleRequest object.
+This API is available in the following national cloud deployments.

 ### [New-MgIdentityGovernanceTermsOfUseAgreement](New-MgIdentityGovernanceTermsOfUseAgreement.md)
 Create a new agreement object.